The Grim Conclusions of the Largest-Ever Study of Fake News

 “My guess is that the paper is going to get picked up as ‘scientific proof that bots don’t really matter!’
 And this paper does indeed show that, if we’re looking at the full life span of Twitter.
 But the real bots debate assumes that their usage has recently escalated because strategic actors have poured resources into their use.
 This paper doesn’t refute that assumption,” he said.

-Vosoughi agrees that his paper cannot determine whether the use of botnets changed at the end of the sample period.
+Vosoughi agrees that his paper does not determine whether the use of botnets changed around the 2016 election.
 “We did not study the change in the role of bots across time,” he told me in an email.
 “This is an interesting question and one that we will probably look at in future work.”

 Some political scientists also questioned the study’s definition of “news.”
 By turning to the fact-checking sites, the study blurs together a wide range of false information: outright lies, urban legends, hoaxes, spoofs, falsehoods, and “fake news.”
 It does not just look at fake news by itself—that is, articles or videos that look like news content, and which appear to have gone through a journalistic process, but which are actually made up.